Cycle to Work Day is the UK’s biggest one-day celebration of cycling to work. This year the event was celebrated on August 15th.

 The London and Hertfordshire based firm, now in its 23rd year of success hosted the event at Tewinbury Farm, Hertfordshire, with all employees.
 The theme of the company’s prestigious event was fancy dress in either movies or 80’s and they were joined by a “Dame Edna Everage” look-a-like who hosted and presented the awards, along with entertainment from a live band and show girls.

-Managing Director Rob Clarke is keen to add “We like to celebrate not only our sales team, but also applaud our continuing drive to ensure that our business is client focused.
+“We like to celebrate not only our sales team, but also applaud our continuing drive to ensure that our business is client focused.
 That includes praising our Client support team and Service Engineers that enable us to deliver that high level of expertise and service that all our clients can expect.
 Our unrivalled service is evident by our outstanding response times.
 In 2017 we responded to our clients calls within an average response time of 79 minutes which is truly outstanding compared to the rest of the industry.
 Mode wants to celebrate all of our success for the previous year and ensure that we are all committed to continuing delivering this high level of expectation.”

 Mode is always described as a progressive business by the senior management team but one that nurtures talent and ensuring their staff our content and focused in their roles.

-David Davis concludes, “It’s all about people, whether it’s about the welfare of our staff or our commitment to our customers.
+Mr Clarke concludes, “It’s all about people, whether it’s about the welfare of our staff or our commitment to our customers.
 We ensure our team has the right tools to assist our clients to the highest level, and that continues to be our bedrock of our success.”

 It was a blustery winters weekend in November, where Mode’s operations team descended on the North Norfolk coast for their annual team gathering.